thepsion5/specification/README.md

 ## Specification Classes

-The base classes consist of `AbstractSpec` and `AbstractCompositeSpec`, both of which implement `SpecInterface`.
-In addition, I've included simple composite classes (`AndSpec`, `OrSpec`, and `NotSpec`) for combining simple specifications to express more complex business rules.
+The base classes consist of a simple `AssertableSpec` class for encapsulating a single specification, and a `CompositeAssertableSpec` class for combining multiple specifications.

 ## Example